-Maturation agewas not strongly affected by temperature; instead it was largely related to body size (length).
-The exception occured in low predation, high food environments.
+We found that age at maturation was not strongly affected by temperature; instead it was largely related to body size (length).
+The exception ocurred in low predation, high food environments.
 In this scenario, the optimal strategy involving a period of initial growth, followed by many years of reproduction at low levels, followed by a period of secondary growth, accompanied by maturation.
 This pattern of delayed growth and maturation in environments with low intrinsic and extrinsic mortality is highly consistent with expectations from life-history theory.
 Also consistent with life history expectations for batch spawners, reproductive output (analogous to batch fecundity) varied predictably according to the interacting effects of body size, food availability, and seasonality.

-The fecundity exponent, which reflects how reproductive output changes over an individual’s lifetime, is consistently higher in low-food scenarios, and in constant scenarios (also when maximum lengths were smallest).
+We predict that the fecundity exponent, which reflects how reproductive output changes with an individual’s size, is consistently higher in low-food scenarios, and in constant scenarios (also when maximum lengths were smallest).
 This highlights one drawback of our method of using the slope of the shortest line to calculate the fecundity exponent, because the size difference between the individual producing the minimum non-zero level of output, and the youngest individual producing the maximum output is small in cases like this one.
 If we had sampled the population without perfect knowledge and overestimated this difference, our estimate of the exponent would have decreased.
 For this reason, seasonality and higher food led to lower fecundity exponents than those measured in constant, low food environments, because increased body size was advantageous in these scenarios.
 Larger body sizes naturally take longer to reach, thereby increasing the x-axis distance used in calculating the slope.

 Future discussion needs: